top of page

 • All categories will advance to the BC Debate Provincial Championship (Law Foundation Cup) in teams based on their win/loss record and average speaker score

-• Students in Grade 10, 11 or 12 who compete in the Senior category are eligible for qualification to the Senior Debate Nationals from the Law Foundation Cup
+• Students in Grade 10, 11 and 12 who compete in the Senior category are eligible for qualification to the Senior Debate Nationals from the Law Foundation Cup

 Chaperone Policy

-• All students are required to have a school-approved chaperone at all times.
+• All students are required to have a school-approved "chaperone" online at all times.
 The DSABC accepts no liability for any student left unsupervised at any DSABC-sponsored event, whether online or in-person.

 • Senior students are not considered chaperones.